-We are pleased to present UPS's 17th annual Corporate Sustainability Progress Report.
+We are pleased to present UPS's 18th annual Corporate Sustainability Progress Report.
 Continuous improvement, leadership, and transparency have been hallmarks of our reporting efforts through the years.

-For the 2018 reporting cycle, we've updated this GRI Content Index with relevant data and information to be in accordance with the Global Reporting Initiative (GRI) Standards Comprehensive level.
-The interactive Corporate
+For the 2019 reporting cycle, we've updated this GRI Content Index with relevant data and information in accordance with the Global Reporting Initiative (GRI) Standards Comprehensive level.
+This Index is issued in conjunction with the Sustainability Accounting Standards Board (SASB) Report, as well as our 2019 Sustainability Progress Report, which shares stories of UPS's performance, initiatives, and engagements during the reporting period.
+These documents can be found at ups.com/sustainability.

-Sustainability Progress Report, chronicles UPS's performance, initiatives, and engagements in 2018.
-Management of UPS is responsible for the completeness, accuracy, and validity of the disclosures in the GRI Index included within the 2018 collection, quantification, and presentation of the sustainability disclosures and for the selection of the criteria, which management believes provide an objective basis for measuring and reporting on the sustainability disclosures.
-Measurement of certain disclosures includes estimates and assumptions that are subject to inherent measurement uncertainty resulting for example from accuracy and precision of conversion and other factors.
+Management of UPS is responsible for the completeness, accuracy, and validity of the disclosures in the GRI Index included within our Corporate Sustainability Report.

+Management is responsible for the collection, quantification, and presentation of the sustainability disclosures and for the selection of the criteria, which management believes provide an objective basis for measuring and reporting on the sustainability disclosures.
+Measurement of certain disclosures includes estimates and assumptions that are subject to inherent measurement uncertainty resulting, for example, from accuracy and precision of conversion and other factors.
 The selection by management of different but acceptable measurement methods, input data, or assumptions may have resulted in materially different amounts or metrics being reported.
-Management asserts that the sustainability disclosures in the 2018 GRI Content Index referenced within the 2018 Corporate Sustainability Progress Report of UPS for the year ended